79man/deepwiki-open/README.md

 5. Organize everything into a structured wiki
 6. Enable intelligent Q&A with the repository through the Ask feature
 7. Provide in-depth research capabilities with DeepResearch
+8. Refresh Individual Pages: Instantly update any single documentation page without updating the whole wiki.
+9. Track Analytics: See which model was used, tokens spent, and timings for wiki and individual pages.

 ```mermaid
 graph TD